tengcharmaine/tp/docs/DeveloperGuide.md

 #### Design Considerations & Alternatives Considered

+**Aspect: Filtering patients**
+* **Alternative 1 (Current Choice):** Requires user to input a full and valid IC number
+  * Pros: Precise results, allows user to directly single out the patient details
+  * Cons: Might omit relevant results if the user types the IC number incorrectly
+* Alternative 2: Match all relevant patients' profiles even if the user enters a partial IC number
+  * Pros: Flexible search, more time-efficient, returns results even without typing the whole IC number
+  * Cons: Might produce more results than expected.
+Might incorrectly refer to the wrong patient details.

-**Aspect: Display of filtered list/contact when command is successful:**
+**Aspect: Display of filtered list when command is successful:**
-* Current choice: Displays the correct patient’s contact in the addressbook.
+* Current choice: Displays the correct patient’s contact in the patient list panel.
     * Rationale: Users will be able to view the contact added easily.

 **Aspect: Display of error message when command is unsuccessful:**
-* Current choice: Displays the correct error message based on the type of error made (e.g. missing fields, invalid ic format).
+* Current choice: Displays the correct error message based on the type of error made (e.g. missing fields, invalid IC number format).
   * Rationale: Users will be able to learn of their error quickly and have an idea of what to edit to make the command successful.

 ### Delete feature